tytydraco/yessleep/out/Drug.md

 Another groan and the dragging starts again.
 I can hear the thing’s footsteps.
 Something about their sound makes me think its feet are wet.
 Or is the ground wet?
 I don’t feel any wetness on my back.

-I feel something round under my back for a moment and then white light feels my vision as the back of my head bangs against the ground.
+I feel something round under my back for a moment and then white light fills my vision as the back of my head bangs against the ground.
 I must have gone over a log.

 The impact makes me feel foggy.